Ripstop

-Ripstop fabrics are woven fabrics, often made of nylon, using a reinforcing technique that makes them more resistant to tearing and ripping.
+Ripstop is a woven fabric, often made of nylon, using a reinforcing technique that makes it more resistant to tearing and wear.
 During weaving, stronger (and often thicker) reinforcement yarns are interwoven at regular intervals in a crosshatch pattern.
 The intervals are typically 5 to 8 millimeters (0.2 to 0.3 in).
-Thin and lightweight ripstop fabrics have a 2-dimensional structure due to the thicker yarns being interwoven in thinner cloth.
+Thin and lightweight ripstop fabrics have a two-dimensional structure due to the thicker yarns being interwoven in thinner cloth.
 Older lightweight ripstop fabrics display the thicker interlocking thread patterns in the material quite prominently, but more modern weaving techniques make the ripstop threads less obvious.
 A similar effect can be achieved by weaving two or three fine yarns together at smaller intervals.

-Advantages of ripstop are the favourable strength-to-weight ratio and that small tears can not easily spread.
+Advantages of ripstop are the favourable strength-to-weight ratio and that small tears can not easily spread (reinforcement yarns stop the ripping of the main fabric, hence the name rip-stop).
 Fibers used to make ripstop include cotton, silk, polyester, and polypropylene, with nylon content often limited to the crosshatched threads that make it tear-resistant.

+Invention

+Nylon, a synthetic fiber with inherent elasticity, was developed shortly before World War II by DuPont.
+Initially used for consumer goods such as stockings and toothbrush bristles, nylon production was shifted entirely for military use, including parachute cloth.

+In 1962, a patent for "parachute fabric containing stretch and non-stretch type ripstops" was filed by the U.S. Army.